 Justin has a passion for telling stories.
 Throughout his life, he has always been inspired by the creative work of authors, designers, and storytellers.

-At the young age of 13, he taught himself how to design after being intrigued by a graphic created by a peer.
+At a young age, he taught himself how to design after working with a peer on a graphic art project.
 He enjoys designing to tell visual stories; whether it be photography, logo development, or print layout.

-When he’s not working on projects for Woden, Justin leads the Print Publications Team for the Order of the Arrow (Scouting’s National Honor Society).
-He is currently a freshman at the University of Massachusetts in Lowell, MA, pursuing a degree in Business Administration.
+When he’s not working on projects for Woden, Justin serves as the national deputy communications lead for the Order of the Arrow “Scouting’s National Honor Society” where he oversees a team of roughly 150 to coordinate the communications platforms for the organization which serves 150,000 members.
+He is currently a student at the University of Massachusetts Lowell studying Political Science.